Yotsuba wishes you a pleasant journey.

 Gunn: "We die horribly and painfully, you go to Hell and I spend eternity in the arms of baby Jesus."

-- Spoofed in a Saturday Night Live skit where Jim Carrey's character tells this to everyone, for any reason.
-The skit ends with them all, indeed, in Hell.
+- Spoofed in a Saturday Night Live skit where Jim Carrey's businessman uses this phrase so often in his dealings on the phone, etc. that it eventually becomes a Verbal Tic — he says it to everyone, for any reason.
+The skit ends with them all, indeed, in Hell!

-- Following logically from the belief that mechanoids who obey their programming go to "Silicon Heaven", a rogue mechanoid in Red Dwarf snarls "See you in Silicon Hell!"
+- Red Dwarf: Following logically from the belief that mechanoids who obey their programming go to "Silicon Heaven", a rogue mechanoid snarls "See you in Silicon Hell!"

 - By all appearances, this is the favorite phrase of Babylon 5's Captain Sheridan.